 2/4 Profile Applied to Business and Marketing — What I Now Do Differently

-I'm a 2/4 Generator, and prior to understanding what that meant for my business life, I forced myself to engage in traditional networking events with strangers and be constantly accessible on social media, even though it felt completely misaligned.
-I'd enthusiastically create group programmes, only to end up feeling trapped because I couldn't retreat when I needed to.
+I'm a 2/4 Profile in Human Design (aka Hermit Opportunist, Easy Breezy Genius) and prior to understanding what that meant for my business life, I forced myself to be constantly accessible on social media and engage in traditional networking events, even though it felt completely misaligned.
+I'd enthusiastically create high-touch year-long group programmes, only to end up feeling trapped because I couldn't retreat when I needed to.

 — In this article —